 Up in flames

-John had spent nearly 15 years restoring a classic Mercedes 2026 S which he kept park in an exterior shed of his property.
+John had spent nearly 15 years restoring a classic Mercedes 2026 S which he kept parked in an exterior shed of his property.
 John had the car insured under agreed value cover for $90,000.
 Late one evening, John awoke to see the garage up in flames from his bedroom window.
 By the time local firefighters had arrived all that was left of the garage and car were mounds of ash and scrap metal.

 The insurance company declared the vehicle to be a total loss.
 As the vehicle is outside of the 2 year replacement , John is paid the agreed value of $90,000.

 Agreed value is easy to find, but is generally the less common option and may not be available from all car insurance providers.
-Conversely, some specialist car insurers will only offer agreed value policies.
+And some specialist car insurers will only offer agreed value policies.

-When is agreed value insurance preferable?
+When is agreed value insurance better?

 - Modified cars.
 Aftermarket extras and modifications can raise the value of a vehicle well beyond its apparent sticker price.
 The easiest way to get cover for any modifications can be to calculate their value and add this into the car insurance sum insured.